kexiZeroing/kexiZeroing.github.io/src/posts/css-effects-collection.md

 - Getting started with View Transitions on multi-page apps: https://daverupert.com/2023/05/getting-started-view-transitions
 - A collection of example view transitions for multi-page sites: https://mpa-view-transitions-sandbox.netlify.app
 - Adam Argyle at SeattleJS Conf: https://seattlejs-view-transitions.netlify.app
-- Astro View Transitions Photo Gallery: https://deathbyjavascript.com
+- Same-Document View Transitions for SPA: https://developer.chrome.com/docs/web-platform/view-transitions/same-document
-- Google I/O 2024 update: https://developer.chrome.com/blog/view-transitions-update-io24
+- Cross-Document View Transitions for MPA: https://developer.chrome.com/docs/web-platform/view-transitions/cross-document

 > When a view transition occurs between two different documents it is called a cross-document view transition.
 This is typically the case in multi-page applications (MPA).
 Chrome 126 enables Cross-Document View Transitions triggered by a same-origin navigation.
 From now on, you no longer need rearchitect your app to an SPA to use View Transitions.